Mulbekh Monastery

-Mulbekh Monastery or Mulbekh Gompa consist of two gompas, one Drukpa and one Gelugpa Buddhist monastery in Kargil, Ladakh, northern India.

-Names of the monasteries are Serdung Gompa and Rgaldan-se Gompa of Drukpa and Gelugpa sect respectively.
-Rgaldan-se Gompa was established by Tungba Lzawa also known as Agu Tungba.
-Recently the Rgaldan-se Gompa was reconstructed in 2016.

-It also consist a Lhakhang known as Nyima Lhakhang, it is the oldest section of the Mulbekh Monastery.

-It is believed to be built around 800 year ago by the students of great Tibetan scholar Lotsawa Rinchen Zangpo, it is clear with the style of painting.
+Mulbekh Monastery or Mulbekh Gompa, at 11,495 ft from sea level and 656 ft uphill from road level, consists of a 9 m tall Maitreya Buddha statue, 1400 CE kharosti language edicts on the hill, and two 800-year-old gompas: Serdung gompa of Drukpa lineage and Rgaldan-se gompa of Gelugpa lineage of Buddhism.
+It is found 40 km from Kargil on NH1 Kargil-Leh Highway in the Kargil district of Ladakh in northern India.
+The monastery has large prayer wheels, and the view en route to the cliff monastery has been described as beautiful.
+Rgaldan-se Gompa, established by Tungba Lzawa who is also known as Agu Tungba, was renovated in 2016.
+Nyima Lhakhang temple was built around 800 years ago in the oldest section of the Mulbekh Monastery by the students of the great Tibetan scholar Lotsawa Rinchen Zangpo, and it houses Lhakhang (sacred objects).

 Description

 The double gompas are dramatically situated at the very top of a crag 200 metres (656 ft) above the road.
-They were connected with the nearby palace of Rajah kalon of Mulbekh below.
+They were connected with the nearby palace of Rajah Kalon of Mulbekh below.
 They may be reached by a steep footpath winding up from behind.

 The altitude of the town at the foot of the crag is given as 3,304 m.
 (10,839 ft), which makes the altitude of the gompas 3,504 m.
 (11,495 ft).
 Its population is given as 5,730.

-Chamba Statue and Inscriptions
+Mulbekh Chamba: Rock-cut cliff-face statue of Buddha

+It is one of the three tallest rock-cut relief statues of Buddha in Ladakh, which are collectively also known as the "Bamyan Buddhas of Ladakh".

-Around 45 kilometre east of Kargil town heading toward Leh, is the famous Chamba Statue in Mulbekh village, a striking enormous figure carved into the rock face on the right hand side of the road.
-It pictures a standing Maitreya Buddha or Buddha-to-come overlooking the old trade route and modern highway.
-Some people believe it dates to the Kushan period in the early centuries CE.
+Around 45 kilometres east of Kargil town on NH-1 heading toward Leh, is the famous rock-cut Chamba Statue in Mulbekh village, a striking enormous figure carved into the rock face on the right-hand side of the road.
+It is a 9 m tall Maitreya Buddha (Buddha who will be reborn, also called the "chamba" in local language) statue overlooking the old trade route and modern highway.
+It dates to the Kushan period, from 1 century BCE to 6th century CE, predating Tibetan Buddhism and now-destroyed 6th century Buddhas of Bamiyan of Afghanistan.
 Modern scholars date it as being from around the eighth century.
 Unfortunately, the lower part of the statue is partly obscured by a small temple built in 1975.

-Nearby are some ancient inscriptions written in Kharosthi script.
-There is also an edict issued to the local people to discontinue sacrificing goats by King Lde, who ruled western Ladakh c.
-1400 CE, while his younger brother, Dragspa, ruled the rest.